 Island Superior Court and Distinguished Jurists in Residence at Roger Williams

-University School of Law as they lead a distinguished panel for an engaging introduction
+University School of Law as they led a distinguished panel for an engaging introduction

 to the book’s themes of proximity, understanding, and justice.

-The kick-off event will give book group leaders an introduction to resources and
+The kick-off event gave book group leaders an introduction to resources and

 materials provided through Reading Across Rhode Island to catalyze interesting

 Other Planned Events:

 Join us for An Afternoon With Bryan Stevenson on April 8th